-GST-registered businesses can claim back the GST they pay on their purchases (ie input tax).
-Let’s take a look at what you can claim back and how.
+GST-registered businesses can claim back the GST they pay on their purchases.
+Learn when that can happen, and how to keep personal expenses separate.

 When you can claim GST back

 - you’ve paid GST on goods or services purchased for your business